meltingscales/examples/python3/flask/CookieVault/README.md

 2. **SQL Injection Example:**

-    - Enter a malicious input to exploit the SQL injection vulnerability.
+    - Enter a malicious input to exploit the SQL injection vulnerability that exists on the path `/update_stock`.
     - Make sure to edit the HTML form elements with `F12` to disable numeric input validation.
     - For example, to delete all cookies, enter `1; DELETE FROM cookies; --` for `cookie_id` and any value for `new_stock`.
     - This will execute the `DELETE FROM cookies` SQL command, removing all cookies from the database.